swiftlang/swift-testing/Sources/Testing/Testing.docc/Traits.md

 ## Overview

-Pass built-in traits to test functions or suite types to comment, categorize, classify, and modify the runtime behavior of test functions.
-Implement the ``Trait``, ``TestTrait``, and ``SuiteTrait`` protocols to create your own types that customize the behavior of test functions.
+Pass built-in traits to test functions or suite types to comment, categorize, classify, and modify the runtime behavior of test suites and test functions.
+Implement the ``TestTrait``, and ``SuiteTrait`` protocols to create your own types that customize the behavior of your tests.

 ## Topics